 This course will cover how to photograph newsworthy people, places, and sporting, political, and community events for newspapers, journals, magazines, and television.
+Students will be able to check out digital SLR cameras provided by the college, or may bring their own approved photographic equipment.
 No text.
 Material fees.
-Pre-requisite: PHT 189.
-Co-requisite: PHT-258.
+Pre-requisite: PHT-183 or equivalent.